sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

     The translation to each rule is preceded by a sentence or two giving in brief the contents of the rule and is followed, where necessary, by relevant notes and comments.
 Parallel rules and examples found in other available works on Hindu mathematics have been indicated in the footnotes.
 Headings and sub-headings have been provided to facilitate consultation.

 **   2.****PATIGANITA**. *Pâṭigaṇita* is the name given to that branch of Hindu Mathematics which deals with arithmetic and mensuration.
-It is believed that this subject attained an independent status sometime before the beginning of the Christian era, when arithmetic became a separate subject and geometry, which formerly belonged to a separate group of Sciences, viz., the *Kalpasûtra*, came to be [incorporated with it](# "See B. Datta, ‘The Scope and Development of the Hindu Gaṇita,’ Indian Historical Quarterly, Vol. V, No. 3, Sept.
-1929, pp. 478-512.").The earliest work exclusively dealing with this subject which has come down to us is the fragmentary manuscript known as the [*Bakhshâlî Manuscript*](# "Bakhshâlî Manuscript -A Study in Mediaeval Mathematics.
-Edited by G. R. Kaye.
-Parts I and II, Calcutta (1927).
+It is believed that this subject attained an independent status sometime before the beginning of the Christian era, when arithmetic became a separate subject and geometry, which formerly belonged to a separate group of Sciences, viz., the *Kalpasûtra*, came to be incorporated with it[^2].The earliest work exclusively dealing with this subject which has come down to us is the fragmentary manuscript known as the *Bakhshâlî Manuscript*[^3].
 Part III, Delhi (1933).") (text composed about 200 A.D.), which was discovered in 1881 A.D., at Bakhshâlî, a village near the city of Peshawar in the north-west of India, in course of excavation by a farmer.
 This work shows beyond all doubt that by the third century A.D., when its text was composed, the subject of *Pâṭigaṇita* was already in a state of maturity.

+[^2]: "See B. Datta, ‘The Scope and Development of the Hindu Gaṇita,’ Indian Historical Quarterly, Vol. V, No. 3, Sept.
+1929, pp. 478-512."

+[^3]: "Bakhshâlî Manuscript -A Study in Mediaeval Mathematics.
+Edited by G. R. Kaye.
+Parts I and II, Calcutta (1927

     There are references to a number of other works on the subject which were in use in the fifth and sixth centuries in India.
 Bhâskara I (629 A.D.) refers to the works of Maskarî Pūraṇa, Mudgala, Patana, and others, which were exclusively devoted to the subject of *Pâṭigaṇita*.
 In the *Âryabhaṭiya* of Âryabhaṭa I (b.
 476 A.D.), written about the end of the fifth century A.D., there is a chapter which deals with